top of page

 The History of Manchester Bidwell Corporation

-Wanting to give back to his struggling neighborhood the opportunities he received through Ross’ generosity, Strickland started a small ceramics program while he was still in college in Pittsburgh’s Manchester neighborhood in 1968.
+The seeds of Manchester Bidwell Corporation (MBC) were planted by founder Bill Strickland in 1968, with a small ceramics program while he was still in college in Pittsburgh's Manchester neighborhood in 1968.

 Strickland christened the program the Manchester Craftsmen's Guild (MCG) because he admired the European guild system in which masters passed on their skills and knowledge to young apprentices.

-Now, the Manchester Craftsmen’s Guild has two programs housed under it: the MCG Youth & Arts program, which serves public school students by offering courses in our ceramics, design, digital and photography studios, and MCG Jazz, which has been preserving, promoting and presenting jazz through its concert series and educational programming since 1987.
+Now, the Manchester Craftsmen's Guild has two programs housed under it: the MCG Youth program, which serves public school students by offering courses in our ceramics, design, digital, and photography studios, and MCG Jazz, which has been preserving, promoting, and presenting jazz through its concert series and educational programming since 1987

 Manchester Craftsmen’s Guild Acquires Bidwell Training Center

-In 1972, Strickland assumed leadership of a struggling trade school located near MCG.
 Over the years, Bidwell Training Center (BTC) evolved to offer programs in fields ranging from horticulture to medical.
-Currently, BTC is a nationally accredited and state licensed adult career training institution.
+Currently, BTC is nationally recognized as an industry leader in workforce development.

-BTC’s majors were created through strong partnerships with leading Pittsburgh corporations, agencies and organizations.
-Several of these majors include externships with area companies, enabling students to gain practical on-the-job experience plus valuable professional contacts and references.
+BTC's programs were created through strong partnerships with leading Pittsburgh corporations, agencies, and organizations.
+Several majors include externships with area companies, enabling students to gain practical on-the-job experience plus valuable professional contacts and references.

 Social Enterprise Begins